 There are also a number of small TV studios around the country producing live material for the dozens of digital channels (e.g. business news, sport, shopping, quiz, gambling etc.).
 These usually have their own permanent or contracted staff, often working in a multi-role situation but may occasionally bring in a freelance LD to relight a studio.

 What kind of TV show does an LD work on?

-This relatively small group of LDs is responsible for lighting programmes that range from drama through comedy to gameshows, music shows and all kinds of studio-based and outside broadcast entertainment programmes and one-off events.
+This relatively small group of LDs is responsible for lighting productions that range from continuing drama through comedy to gameshows, variety shows, panel shows, music shows, kids shows, magazine programmes, political debates, sport programmes and many other kinds of studio-based and outside broadcast programmes and one-off events.

 So what doesn't an LD do?

 A vast amount of everyday television is shot using a single camera, mostly on location.
 This is lit - if any lighting is involved - by the cameraman.
 (NB - 'cameraman' is a generic term in the industry and applies to both men and women.)
 There are hundreds of people working in this field on interviews, make-over programmes, cookery series, documentaries and so on.
 If any lighting is necessary they do it themselves.
 This sort of work seldom involves more than a few small lights and often the camera operator will set those up him or herself, or perhaps have one electrician to help.